 The existing character of the broader Study Area is predominately industrial and commercial.
+The landscape along Interchange Way from Commerce Street to Jane Street consists mainly of street tree and shrub plantings in median/turning lane.
 There are no notable naturalized woodlots or ecologically significant areas as the surrounding land uses are built-up and consist of mostly industrial buildings, vacant lands, and parking lots.

 The character of the landscape east of Jane Street is also mainly industrial, except for Black Creek.
 Black Creek consists of a variety of tree species, some of which are invasive.
-Based on the Tree Preservation Charts prepared by WSP for the field works conducted on October 28th and November 4th, 2021, the plant community surrounding Black Creek are comprised of invasive species such as Manitoba Maple, Common Buckthorn, and Russian Olive, and native species such as Black Cherry, Canada Poplar, and Green Ash.
+Based on the Tree Preservation Charts prepared by WSP for the field works conducted on October 28thand November 4th, 2021, the plant community surrounding Black Creek are comprised of invasive species such as Manitoba Maple, Common Buckthorn, and Russian Olive, and native species such as Black Cherry, Canada Poplar, and Green Ash.
 Other species include Crack Willow and the general Hawthorn species.
 There may be impacts to higher quality vegetation types, including species which are candidates of potential significance.
+Along Interchange Way, the plant communities are primarily comprised of Elm, Maple, Spruce, Oak, Linden, Lilac, and Honey-Locust species.